• Skip to primary navigation

 • TAMU Education Abroad Fee: $500

-• Program fee will include local transportation, room, cultural activity fees, meals during field trip and special events, and Kasetsart program fee
+• Program fee: $3,450, includes local transportation, room, cultural activity fees, international travel insurance, and miscellaneous program expenses

 • Personal meal cost is not included in the program fee